-- A large tomato -- the best looking one you can find
+- A large tomato, sliced -- the best looking one you can find given the season

-- Other cheeses: Brie, Pierre Robert (a very rich triple crème), goat cheeses
+- Other cheeses: creamy ones like Brie, Camembert, Pierre Robert or St. André (both very rich triple crèmes), or goat cheeses

 - Jams and other fruit preserves

 - Fruit for fruit salad: buy a selection of fruits that are at their best this time of year and that you think will taste good together.
-For example: berries and pineapple, or melon, bananas and kiwis.
+For example: berries and pineapple, or melon, bananas and kiwis, or one that is mostly tropical fruits like mangoes and papayas.
 When you choose, think about the texture of the fruits and their colors, anticipating how they will look and taste together.
 For me this usually means leaving out citrus which I think tastes best on its own instead of overwhelming more delicate-flavored fruits.

 - Melon to serve on its own; cantaloupe is always nice but also consider Crenshaw or honeydew